BorisNaydenov/BorisNaydenov/README.md

 - 👋 Hi, I’m @BorisNaydenov
-- 👀 I’m interested in Networking.
-On the domain side - Finance and Investments, as well as environmental, social and governance (ESG) topics.
+- 👀 I want to share more about me here.
+I am interested in - Finance and Investments, as well as environmental, social and governance (ESG) topics.
 I want to get better at coding.
 I have been into Marketing before.
 - 🌱 I’m currently learning Machine Learning, Management control, and Audit.

   These subjects are part of my Master's degree in International Business.